RPCSX/rpcsx/.github/readme.md

 ``git clone https://github.com/RPCSX/rpcsx && cd rpcsx``

-## Command for building the emulator.
+## Building the emulator

 `mkdir -p build && cd build && cmake .. && cmake --build .`

-## How to create virtual hdd
+## How to create a Virtual HDD

 > The PS4 has case-insensitive filesystem.
-To create the virtual hdd do the following:
+To create the Virtual HDD, do the following:

 `truncate -s 512M ps4-hdd.exfat`